 Meals and Menus

-  If for some reason do not eat all the foods, you will be offered an individual menu.
-Also, on the territory of the hospital there is a cafeteria with a large assortment of hot and soft drinks, snacks and desserts.
+If for some reason you do not eat all the foods, you will be offered an individual menu.
+The hospital also houses a cafeteria with a large assortment of hot and cold drinks, snacks and desserts.

 Standard rooms include:

 Your accompanying person may stay with you in your patient room or at the hotel of your choice during the inpatient program.